 Joe’s running endeavours began following the London 2012 Olympics, from which he was so inspired by the success of Team GB that he decided to make an enquiry to attend the local athletics club – Tonbridge AC.
 From there, Joe’s training and racing experiences grew steadily over the years.
 In April 2014 Joe was responsible for starting up Royal Tunbridge Wells parkrun – a free, weekly event.
 In the capacity of Event Director, Joe led a team of core volunteers on a weekly basis for a total of 5 years before making the decision to step down and allow a new person to take on the role.
 During the time with parkrun, the event was awarded “Best Group” at the local “Love Where We Live” awards in 2016 and was runner-up in the same category in 2017.

-In 2016 Joe qualified as an England Athletics, Leader in Running Fitness and decided to start up his own running group (RTW runners) to cater for people of all ages and abilities.
-In 2017, Joe qualified as a Coach in Running Fitness and has gone on to attend and complete further coaching workshops.
+In 2016 Joe qualified as an UK Athletics Leader in Running Fitness and he decided to start up his own running group (RTW runners) to cater for people of all ages and abilities.
+In 2017, Joe qualified as a Coach in Running Fitness and more recently, in April 2021 achieved the highest available level of qualification with UK Athletics of Event Group Endurance Running Coach.
 The group has grown significantly over the years and there are now a variety of sessions available during the week which provide speedwork, drills & social runs as well as specific beginners running groups.

 Joe Watts has been qualified as a Level 3 Personal Trainer since 2017 and is also qualified in indoor cycling, exercise referral, group outdoor instruction & circuit training.
-He is a member of the Register of Exercise Professionals (REPs) – an independent, public register which recognises the qualifications and expertise of health-enhancing exercise instructors in the UK.
+He is an active member of CIMSPA (The Chartered Institute for the Management of Sport and Physical Activity) who are the professional development body for the UK’s sport & physical activity sector.

-As well as a running coach and personal trainer, Joe is a member of Lingfield Running Club for whom he competes on the road, trail and cross country over distances from the mile to the marathon.
+As well as a running coach and personal trainer, Joe is a member of Tonbridge Athletic Club for whom he competes on the road, trail and cross country over distances from 1500m to the marathon.